Chords + Lyrics | Respect

 In my experience, 9 times out of 10, they’ll ask it to be in the key of Bb as well.
 I would recommend you learn how to play it fluently in this key too, but to begin with, you could use the Digitech drop pedal.

-The ultimate soul song to learn we find in Aretha’s version of Respect.
-To create our guitar part we find inspiration from the horns, BV’s, and the original guitar.
+The ultimate soul song to learn is Aretha’s version of Respect.
+To create our guitar part, we draw inspiration from the horns, backing vocals, and the original guitar.